cdubz/blackjack/README.md

-# Blackjack
+# Blackjack (gae-web branch)

-Blackjack is a simple CLI blackjack game.
+Blackjack on the Google App Engine with a web-based interface.

 ## License